 China drastically cuts international flights: government

-China is set to drastically cut its international flight routes, capping the number at just one route a week to each country, the civil aviation administration said Thursday
+China is set to drastically cut its international flight routes in a bid to blunt the number of imported cases of the new coronavirus, the civil aviation authority said on Thursday.
+Flights out of China will be capped at just one route a week to each country, with international airlines also permitted only one route.

-Airlines flying into China will face the same restrictions, the authority added as concerns mount over imported cases of the new coronavirus.
+China has not reported any new domestic infections from the deadly virus for two consecutive days, but imported cases have now surpassed 500.
+Most of these infections involved Chinese nationals returning home.

+The Civil Aviation Administration of China also said the passenger load on flights in and out of China should not exceed 75 per cent.
+The adjusted flight routes are expected to start running from March 29, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)